Death and state funeral of Hafez al-Assad: Illness

+Death and reactions

-He was succeeded by Abdul Halim Khaddam as caretaker president until presidential elections were held.
+Assad died from a heart attack on 10 June 2000.
+He was succeeded by Vice President Abdul Halim Khaddam in a caretaker capacity until presidential elections were held.
 Several national leaders paid tribute as the leader's body lay in state in the People's Palace.

 Following Assad's death, 40 days of mourning was declared in Syria and 7 days in Lebanon.
 Egypt, Jordan, Oman, Palestine, Libya, Iran, Morocco, United Arab Emirates, Yemen, Kuwait and Qatar announced three days of national mourning.
-His funeral was held three days later.